Rhyd-Lewis/GCol/docs/casestudy/CaseStudy.rst

-At this point, the administrator is feeling rather pleased with herself: she has produced a 13-timeslot solution, proved that this is the minimum number of timeslots needed, and found a nice balance of students per-timeslot.
+At this point, the administrator is feeling rather pleased with herself: she has produced a 13-timeslot solution, proved that this is the minimum number of timeslots needed, and found a nice balance of students per timeslot.
 She is somewhat irritated, then, when the college manager tells her that there is ample seating capacity, but only twelve timeslots.
 The latter means that the timetable will either need to have some clashes or some unscheduled exams.

 To investigate this, she first constructs a solution that seeks to minimize the total size of unscheduled exams.
-To do this, she uses the same node-weighted graph as above, but makes use of the ``gcol.min_cost_k_coloring()`` routine.
+To do this, she uses the same node-weighted graph as above but makes use of the ``gcol.min_cost_k_coloring()`` routine.
 This leads to the following
 solution: